003random/003Recon/README.md

 1. Get subdomains of a domain
 2. Filter out only online domains
 3. Scan the domains for CRLF
-4. Check for a CORS misconfiguration
+4. Check for a CORS misconfigurations
 5. Test for open redirects
 6. Grab sensitive headers
-7. Get senstive info from error pages
+7. Get sensitive info from error pages
 8. Check for subdomain takeovers
 9. Extract javascript files
 10. Feed the javascript files into 'relative-url-extractor'